Add Metadata Tool: For When Your Media is Already in a Bucket

 Removing The New Metadata

-The Remove all metadata added by this tool link can be used to remove all new metadata records that have been created by the Add Metadata tool.
+The Remove metadata added by the Add Metadata tool link can be used to remove all new metadata records that have been created by the Add Metadata tool.

 When this link is clicked all records in the